SnarpleDev/Snazzle/SECURITY.md

 ## Supported Versions

-We support just the latest `release-x.y` branch and its `release-x.y.z` versions, so you're always going to want to update your Snazzle to the latest version.
+We support just the latest `release-x.y` branch and its `release-x.y.z` versions, as well as the `main` branch, so you're always going to want to have your Snazzle instance updated to the latest version.

 ## Reporting a Vulnerability